natunatalia/Say-it-in-Swedish/README.md

 2. The student skips the part with the text and writes a chosen sentence in the writing space.
 They can listen to the individual sentence and then record their version of it.
 After that, they get simple feedback: "Perfect!", "Good!", or "Ok.
 Try recording the sentence again.".

 ### 2. Installation
-Create an environment in the programming tool you use and use the requirements file (requirements.txt) to install all the needed modules.
+Create an environment in the programming tool you use and use the requirements file ("requirements.txt") to install all the needed modules.
 When you have the file in the directory you will work in, write the following code in the terminal: pip install -r requirements.txt
-The list of all the libraries that you will need is at the beginning of the document with the code, which is called "say_it_in_Swedish.py".
-Download also the audio file upplastmening.mp3 and if you do not have any text file with Swedish text, there is
+The list of all the libraries that you will need to import is at the beginning of the document with the code, which is called "say_it_in_Swedish.py".
+Download also the audio file "upplastmening.mp3" and if you do not have any text file with Swedish text, there is a file, "sample_text_Swedish.txt" that you can use to test the program.

-Import all the libraries, see the file UploadTextFile.py

 ### 3. Usage
 The code has many parts that can be used for other projects if needed.